 These fibers are used in explosive activities like hitting and base running and fatigue more quickly than slow twitch fibers.
 They tire easily and are not able to utilize oxygen the same way as slow twitch muscle fibers.
 For this reason they are the sole work horses for anaerobic alactic activity such as throwing, fielding, hitting and base running.

 Activities that are lasting more than 2 minutes will use a combination of slow and fast twitch muscle fibers.
 Lactic acid build up is the result of higher intensity endurance activities such as the 400 meter sprint and the all out efforts in a sport like hockey.
-In softball the buildup of lactic acid is mostly non existent except for perhaps the most untrained athlete or running out a triple or in the field home run.
+In softball the buildup of lactic acid is mostly non existent except for perhaps in the most untrained athlete or running out a triple or in the field home run.

 Training should include both types of muscle fibers to maximize the total output potential of our muscles.

 Without bones we would literally be a mountain of materials without any ability to move at all.
 Bones are moved by the contraction of muscles which are attached to the bones by tendons.
 Bones are held together at joints by ligaments.
-Many sport enthusiasts are very familiar with ligaments as a result of tears and /or other injuries.
+Many softball players are very familiar with ligaments as a result of tears and /or other injuries.

 The reason there are many injuries with ligaments, is that the body is sometimes not prepared adequately for the training or competition which puts enormous stress on the joints.
 That is why anatomical adaptation is critical in any yearly training plan.
 And if you will not be using a yearly training plan, working in this phase will keep your players fit for softball.